 The Company is in the exploration and evaluation phase and does not yet have revenue-generating activities in any financial period.
 Accordingly, the Company's financial performance is largely a function of the level of exploration and evaluation activities undertaken on Bomboré and the administrative expenses required to operate and carry out these activities.
-Discussion of the major items that impacted net losses for the three and nine month periods ended September 30, 2019 and 2018 is provided below
+Discussion of the major items that impacted net losses for the three months and year ended December 31, 2019 and 2018 is provided below.